Arshadshaykh/flutter_validation/README.md

 ## Salient Features
 - Required field validation: Checks if a field is empty.
 - Email validation: Validates email addresses based on a regular expression.
-- Phone number validation: Basic phone number validation (can be extended for specific countries).
+- Phone number validation: Basic phone number validation.
 - Alphanumeric validation: Allows only letters and numbers.
 - Password strength validation: Checks for uppercase, lowercase, digits, and special characters (customizable).
 - Minimum and maximum length validation: Enforces minimum and maximum character lengths for a field.
 - Combined phone/email validation: Allows users to enter either a valid phone number or email address.
 - Combine multiple validators: Combine multiple validators for complex validations.
--

 ## Installation
 ```yaml
 dependencies:
   flutter_validations: ^0.0.1 (or any compatible version)

 ```
+## Available Validators
+- requiredValidator: Checks if a field is empty.
+- emailValidator: Validates email addresses.
+- phoneValidator: Basic phone number validation.
+(Can be extended)
+- alphanumericValidator: Allows only letters and numbers.
+- upperCaseValidator: Checks for uppercase letters in password.
+- lowerCaseValidator: Checks for lowercase letters in password.
+- digitValidator: Checks for digits in password.
+- specialCharValidator: Checks for special characters in password.
+- maxLengthValidator: Enforces a maximum character length.
+- minLengthValidator: Enforces a minimum character length.
+- combinedPhoneEmailValidator: Allows either phone number or email.
+- combineValidators: Combines multiple validators.

 ## Usage

 #### Using Flutter_validation
+Use Validate class with it's functions like this,

 ###### Required validator:
 Using `Validate.requiredValidator();`